-If you are 100% sure the valves have not been replaced with regular ones, you need to simply drive the Jeep for 10minutes at a constant speed, to allow the sensors to relearn the tire pressure.
+If you are 100% sure the valves have not been replaced with regular ones, you need to simply drive the Jeep for 10 minutes at a constant speed, to allow the sensors to relearn the tire pressure.
 Pay little attention to the actual readings for now since these will fluctuate a bit during driving and stationary resting numbers.

 Jeep Wrangler TPMS Sensor Not Reading

+Is your Jeep tire pressure sensor not reading?
 The TPMS uses wireless technology with sensors mounted on the wheel rims.
 These are used to monitor tire pressure levels.
 These wheel valve stem sensors transmit tire pressure readings to the receiver module.
 If that is not happening, you will experience any of the below symptoms.

-- System shows reading is unavailable
+- The system shows reading is unavailable

-- Alert light remains on
+- The alert light remains on

-- Readings signals are intermittent
+- Reading signals are intermittent

 - Not receiving signals on all 4 wheels